thomas051083/psd-psw/_opsoc-2021/02-gifting-from-the-heart.md

 In our journey as public officers, our paths frequently cross those of colleagues from other public agencies as we participate in meaningful collaborations in service of Singapore and Singaporeans. <br>
 <br>
-Ever wanted to send more than just a Thank You email to officers you work with outside your agency?
+Ever wanted to send more than just a thank-you email to officers you work with outside your agency?
 What better way than to send them something from a curated selection of gifts from Social Service Organisations? <br>
 <br>
-There are gift-giving special occasions like Mother's Day, Christmas Day and Valentines Day but how about an Inter-Agency Gifting Day?
+There are gifting special occasions like Mother's Day, Christmas Day and Valentine's Day but how about an Inter-Agency Gifting Day?
 This Public Service Week, as part of the One Public Service Week, let's celebrate by sending a "Gift from the Heart" to our colleagues, especially those from another agency. <br>
 <br>
 The best part - you'll be supporting social enterprises such as Foreward Coffee, Bizlink Gifts and Yellow Ribbon Industries at the same time!<br>
 <br>